 The Best Gluten Free Muffins Recipe

 Even if you aren’t following a gluten free diet, these Gluten Free Muffins are worth baking.
 Because they are made with almond flour, they’re naturally higher in protein and healthy fats and low carb compared to other muffin recipes.
+(If you’re wondering what else you can make with almond flour, this Almond Flour Banana Bread is a great choice.)

-These easy Gluten Free Muffins are also naturally sweetened.
+These easy gluten free muffins are also naturally sweetened.
 I used a mashed banana and pure maple syrup to make them tender and sweet.
 Honey would work nicely too.

 One unusual ingredient you’ll find in the recipe is apple cider vinegar.
 Don’t skip it!
 The vinegar reacts with the baking soda to help the muffins rise.